isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution388.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum of 10 trays
+- Minimum of 10 trays (GN 1/1)
-Freezer must be able to reach -18?C
+- Freezer must be able to reach -18?C

 ### Contact Information
 N.A.